metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 }
 ```

-Bellow is a list of the available guards and their configuration options.
+Below is a list of the available guards and their configuration options.

 ### Address Gate